Foreign policy of the Biden administration: Diplomatic engagements and human rights

 The first high-level talks between the Biden administration and China were held in Anchorage, Alaska on March 19, 2021.
-Participants included secretary of state Antony Blinken and national security advisor Jake Sullivan from the U.S. side, and the Chinese Communist Party Politburo member and highest-ranking diplomat Yang Jiechi and foreign minister Wang Yi from the Chinese side.
+Participants included Blinken and national security advisor Jake Sullivan from the U.S. side, and the Chinese Communist Party Politburo member and highest-ranking diplomat Yang Jiechi and foreign minister Wang Yi from the Chinese side.
 The public meeting was contentious, with Blinken and Sullivan raising questions on China's human rights records, cyberattacks, its threats against Taiwan, its crackdown in Xinjiang and Hong Kong, and other issues of U.S. interest.
-The Chinese side responded that the United States has no standing to lecture it, is no model for others, and that China’s rise cannot be stopped.
+The Chinese side responded that the United States had no standing to lecture it, is no model for others, and that China's rise cannot be stopped.
 Yang further accused the U.S. of "inciting other countries to attack China" to which Sullivan responded by saying Washington would always support its allies.
 In the week ahead of the talks, the administration met with U.S. allies in Asia and imposed sanctions on senior Chinese officials.

+Secretary of State Antony Blinken meets with Chinese official Wang Yi in 2021.

-The Washington Post reported that the Biden administration got "a taste of China's 'wolf warrior' diplomacy" during the first meeting with its Chinese counterpart, which was "remarkably undiplomatic", adding "China's diplomats appeared more forceful than they had been in any public meeting during President Trump's term."
+The Washington Post reported that the meeting exemplified China's "wolf warrior" diplomacy during the first meeting with its Chinese counterpart, which was "remarkably undiplomatic", adding "China's diplomats appeared more forceful than they had been in any public meeting during President Trump's term."
 The Atlantic published an article saying that the Biden team "flushed Beijing's true intentions out into the open for the world to see", quoting a senior administration official's comment that it is "increasingly difficult to argue that we don't know what China wants."

-In April 2021, it was reported that the Biden administration was rallying U.S. allies in consideration of a boycott of the 2022 Winter Olympics in Beijing.
+In April 2021, it was reported that the Biden administration was rallying U.S. allies to consider a boycott of the 2022 Winter Olympics in Beijing.
 The U.S. Department of State denied the report, asserting that "Our position on the 2022 Olympics has not changed.
 We have not discussed and are not discussing any joint boycott with allies and partners".

 At their annual meeting on June 13, 2021, leaders from the Group of Seven (G7) democracies sharply criticized China for a series of abuses.
-The G7 nations—the United States, United Kingdom, Germany, France, Italy, Canada and Japan—had been hesitant about acting separately.
-Pressured by Biden, they unanimously agreed on a sharp criticism, followed the next day by a similar, strong unanimous attack by NATO members.
+The G7 nations—the United States, United Kingdom, Germany, France, Italy, Canada, and Japan—had been hesitant about acting separately.
+Pressured by Biden, they unanimously agreed on a sharp criticism, followed the next day by a similar, strong, unanimous attack by NATO members.
 The criticisms focused on the mistreatment of the Muslim Uyghur minority, the systematic destruction of democracy in Hong Kong, repeated military threats against Taiwan, unfair trade practices, and lack of transparency regarding the origins of COVID-19.
-China has rejected all criticism of what it considers to be strictly internal policy matters.
+China rejected all criticism of what it considered to be strictly internal policy matters.
 On the other hand, the constellation of critics is essential to the Chinese economy in terms of jobs, investments and purchases of its huge quantity of exports.